Setup a new cheqd node

 2. Testnet (cheqd-testnet-6) [default: 1]:

-4. Choose Cosmovisor configuration options
+#### 4. Choose Cosmovisor configuration options

-1. Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]: Use Cosmovisor to run node
+1. `Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]`: Use Cosmovisor to run node

-You can also choose no to installing with Cosmovisor on the first question, in which case a standalone binary installation is carried out.
+You can also choose `no` to installing with Cosmovisor on the first question, in which case a standalone binary installation is carried out.

-5. Define node configuration
+#### 5. Define node configuration

 The next set of questions sets common node configuration parameters.
 These are the *minimal* configuration parameters necessary for a node to function, but advanced users can later customise other settings.

-3. Specify log level (trace|debug|info|warn|error|fatal|panic) [default: error]:: The default log level of error is generally recommended for normal operation.
+7. `Specify log level (trace|debug|info|warn|error|fatal|panic) [default: error]:`: The default log level of `error` is generally recommended for normal operation.
 You may temporarily need to change to more verbose logging levels if trying to diagnose issues if the node isn't behaving correctly.

-4. Specify log format (json|plain) [default: json]:: JSON log format allows parsing log files more easily if there's an issue with your node, hence it's set as the default.
+8. `Specify log format (json|plain) [default: json]:`: JSON log format allows parsing log files more easily if there's an issue with your node, hence it's set as the default.

-6. Choose whether to restore from snapshot
+#### 6. Choose whether to init from State Sync

 When setting up a new node, you typically need to download all past blocks on the network, including any upgrades that were done along the way with the specific binary releases those upgrades went through.